Project Ideas

 Note that the descriptions below are somewhat vague, that’s because these are ideas, not complete specifications.
 For most of the projects the coding part is probably going to be smaller than the design, which has to make sure everything fits well with other parts of osm2pgsql, is maintainable in the long term and so on.
 (For more concrete projects see the issues).

 If you are a developer with some time on your hands and one of these ideas seems interesting to you, by all means go ahead and give it a shot.
 Play around a bit and think about how you would solve that problem.
 Before you invest a lot of time or write a lot of code you should come talk to us.
 All these ideas are interconnected with other projects and we want to help getting to a solution that fits into osm2pgsql.
-If there isn’t already a discussion about that topic, start one.
+You find a link to a discussion page for the project below each description.

 If you are the boss of a company or other organization and need one of those features, you can help getting it done by paying somebody.
 If you have developers in your organization, you can let them work on it.
 Or you can contract one of the osm2pgsql developers to do the work.
 If you don’t have the kind of money to support development of a complete feature but have some money, contact us and tell us what you need.
 Sometimes we can get several people with similar goals together to jointly fund something.